UKCloud/documentation/articles/azure/azs-how-create-vm-from-snapshot-portal.md

 ## Creating a virtual machine from a managed disk

-1. Click **All services** in the favourites panel, then select **Disks** under the *Compute* section.
+1. In the favorites panel, select **All services**, then, in the *Compute* section, select **Disks**.

     ![All services - disks](images/azs-browser-allservices-disks.png)

-2. From the list, select the disk that you would like to create a virtual machine from.
+2. From the list, click the name of the disk that you want to create a virtual machine from.

     ![Disks blade](images/azs-browser-disks-list.png)

 3. In the new blade for the selected disk, under *Overview*, ensure that **Disk state** is listed as *Unattached*.
-If it isn't, you will need to detach the disk from the VM before you can use it.
+If it isn't, you'll need to detach the disk from the VM before you can use it.

     ![New disk blade - Unattached](images/azs-browser-disk-unattached.png)

-4. In the menu at the top of the blade, click **Create VM**.
+4. At the top of the blade, click **Create VM**.

-5. In the **Create virtual machine** blade, in the *Basics* step, enter a Virtual machine name and either select an existing resource group or create a new one, then click **OK**.
+5. In the *Create virtual machine* blade, in the *Basics* step, enter a virtual machine name and either select an existing resource group or create a new one, then click **OK**.

     ![Create VM from disk - Basics](images/azs-browser-disk-vm-basics.png)

-6. In the *Size* step, select the appropriate size for your VM, depending on its purpose, then click **Select**.
+6. In the *Choose a size* step, select the appropriate size for your VM, depending on its purpose, then click **Select**.

     For information about the different available VM sizes, see [https://docs.microsoft.com/en-gb/azure/azure-stack/user/azure-stack-vm-sizes](https://docs.microsoft.com/en-gb/azure/azure-stack/user/azure-stack-vm-sizes)